jouven/criptoQtso/README.md

 Check .pro file to know what library names expect (or to change them).

-Run (in criptoQtso source directory or pointing to it):
+Run (in cryptoQtso source directory or pointing to it):

     qmake